quantumdolphin/invivo-triage/README.md

 This document outlines a strategy for evaluating early-stage drug candidates using physicochemical descriptors.
 The approach integrates bioavailability profiling, compound filtering, radar plots, and traffic light tables, drawing inspiration from SwissADME and medicinal chemistry literature.

+## Scientific Rationale

+This method is inspired by the SwissADME radar plot and expands it to include relaxed cutoffs suitable for parenteral candidates.
+It incorporates insights from drug metabolism, permeability studies, and medicinal chemistry best practices:

+> "Direct properties like log P and log S reflect actual behavior in vivo.
+Indirect ones like MW and Fsp³ are valuable design levers." — Based on medicinal chemistry literature.

 ## Objectives

 * Identify compounds suitable for **first in vivo studies**.